theelims/ESP32-sveltekit/docs/statefulservice.md

 ### Battery State of Charge

 A small helper class let's you update the battery icon in the status bar.
 This is useful if you have a battery operated IoT device.
 It must be enabled in [features.ini](https://github.com/theelims/ESP32-sveltekit/blob/main/features.ini).
-It uses Server-sent events and exposes two functions that can be used to update the clients.
+It uses the [Event Socket](#event-socket) and exposes two functions that can be used to update the clients.

 ```cpp
 esp32sveltekit.getBatteryService()->updateSOC(float stateOfCharge); // update state of charge in percent (0 - 100%)